edjCase/JsonRpc/README.md

 # JsonRpc.Router
-A DNX IRouter implementation for Json Rpc v2 requests for Microsoft.AspNet.Routing. (frameworks: dnx451, dnxcore50)
+A DNX IRouter implementation for Json Rpc v2 requests for Microsoft.AspNetCore.Routing. (frameworks: dnx451, dnxcore50)

 The requirements/specifications are all based off of the [Json Rpc 2.0 Specification](http://www.jsonrpc.org/specification)